david-ti/wrightmap/README.md

 License: BSD 2 clause

-Acknowledgments: Ronli Diakow & Beth Ayers
+Acknowledgments: Our thanks to Ronli Diakow & Beth Ayers for all their feedback and help.